sonic-sabers/StockPe_App/README.md

 # StockPe_App

-This is the app of Nutom which is an Finiance based Start Up
+This is the app of StockPe which is an Finiance based Start Up

 - Easy to Use
 - Firebase Linked Form